 Qakbot or Qbot also known as bank malware has been in the threat landscape since 2008 similar to Rubber Ducky, Mimikatz, and is considered one of the most effective malware families of the past decade, in part because its source code is available to cybercriminals, so it can be easily modified and extended.
 Primarily developed to steal banks login and compromised credentials.
 With it recent emergence it appears that attackers have continued to ‘metamorphose’ Qbot and develop latest obfuscation techniques meant for stealthy scheme.

 Users are advised not to open or execute files from unknown origin.
 Ensure that their operating systems and any installed software are fully patched, and that antivirus and firewall software is up to date and operational.
 Address blocking, firewall dropping connection from suspicious source.
 Network port blocking from compromise computers have been known to use a TCP port between 16666 and 16669.
 Open network share only when needed.
-But the best form of protection against Qakbot is to stop it from being deployed onto the machine, because even when the malware is removed, it can still cause ongoing issues and executable files could still rerun as schedule.
+But the best form of protection i. e malware protection against Qakbot is to stop it from being deployed onto the machine, because even when the malware is removed, it can still cause ongoing issues and executable files could still rerun as schedule.